bianca9901/hangman/README.md

 * As a first-time visitor my goal is to try the Hangman Game application and understand its purpose by reading the instructions.

-* As a first-time visitior my goal is to play the game so that I can understand its feautures.
+* As a first-time visitior my goal is to play the game so that I can understand its features.

 ### **Returning Visitor Goals:**

 * As a returning visitor my goal is to play the game to see if my guessing skills has improved.

-* As a returning visitor my goal is to play the game together with a friend so that we can play together.
+* As a returning visitor my goal is to play the game together with a friend so that we can play together. ?DELETE?

 ### **Frequent Visitor Goals:**